-Putin orders ‘large-scale’ vaccination of doctors, teachers
+Putin orders ‘large-scale’ COVID-19 vaccination in Russia

-MOSCOW (AP) — Russian President Vladimir Putin on Wednesday ordered the start of a “large-scale” COVID-19 vaccination of doctors and teachers late next week with the Sputnik V shot, which has yet to complete advanced studies needed to ensure its effectiveness and safety.
+MOSCOW (AP) — Russian President Vladimir Putin on Wednesday ordered the start of a “large-scale” COVID-19 vaccination by late next week, with doctors and teachers to be the first in line to receive the Sputnik V shots, which have yet to complete advanced studies needed to ensure its effectiveness and safety in line with established scientific protocols.

-Putin’s statement comes hours after Britain, which became the first country in the West to authorize the use of a COVID-19 vaccine from U.S. drugmaker Pfizer and Germany’s BioNTech.
+Putin’s statement comes hours after Britain became the first country in the West to authorize the use of a COVID-19 vaccine from U.S. drugmaker Pfizer and Germany’s BioNTech.

 Sputnik V has been touted in Russia as the world’s “first registered COVID-19 vaccine” after it received regulatory approval in early August.
-However, the move drew considerable criticism from experts, because at the time the shots had only been tested on several dozen people.
+However, giving the shots the government go-ahead drew considerable criticism from experts, because at the time they had only been tested on several dozen people.

 Putin said Wednesday that more than 2 million doses of the Sputnik V jab “has been produced or will be produced in the next few days.”

-“This gives us the opportunity to start if not mass, but large-scale vaccination, of course, as we agreed, of the two risk groups — doctors and teachers,” Putin told government officials.
+“This gives us the opportunity to start if not mass, but large-scale vaccination, of course, as we agreed, first of all of the two risk groups — doctors and teachers,” Putin told government officials.
 He tasked Deputy Prime Minister Tatyana Golikova to “organize the work in such a way so that large-scale vaccination starts by the end of next week.”

 The two-shot Sputnik V vaccine was developed by the Moscow-based Gamaleya Institute.
 An advanced study among 40,000 volunteers was announced two weeks after the vaccine received government approval.
-The trial is still ongoing, but the vaccine is already being offered to people in risk groups — such as medical workers — despite multiple expert warnings against its wider use before it completes all the necessary testing.
+The trial is still ongoing, but the vaccine is already being offered to people in risk groups — such as medical workers — despite expert warnings against its wider use before it completes all the necessary testing.
 Several high-profile officials have said they have already taken it too.

 Health Minister Mikhail Murashko said Wednesday that more than 100,000 people in Russia have been given the shots.